hayleyygregg/marian-bantjes/essay.md

 > "I left my company and a good income to do something more personal, more art-based and somehow closer to myself."

+20 years in GD and typo changed way was working and most GD work to persue a more personal approch to her work

 Marian Bantjes Pretty Pictures 2013

-The sudden change of lifestyle proved tough for Bantjes, her income plummeted overnight and stayed that way for over a year.
+The sudden change from working 20 years in Graphic Design & Typography and the way most Graphic Designers work, to persue a more personal approach with the attempt to make a living doing something she loved proved tough for Bantjes, with her income plummeting overnight and staying that way for over a year.

 In desperation to get her work noticed outside her hometown of Vancouver, Canada, she made self-promotional pieces, sending them to designers she admired, with no reply.
 The same year Bantjes began 'hanging out' on a blog for designers called '[Speak Up](http://underconsideration.com)'.
 Although finding it hard financially, upon her departure from Digitopolis in July 2003, things seemed to look up for Bantjes, as several milestones took place:

 * Joining the Society of Graphic Designers of Canada (GDC) as Communications Chair, which gave Bantjes control of design and production of print.
 Using this as a venture into carte-blanche design and freedom, she explored design without boundaries.